-Highlighting the impact of your group and monitoring outcomes from your action plan will show parents and deaf young people how attending the meetings is making a difference for deaf children.
+Highlighting the impact of your group and monitoring outcomes from your action plan will show parents and deaf young people how their input is making a difference for deaf children.
 This will be further highlighted by ensuring parents and deaf young people input into your CHSWG Annual Report.

-• Acknowledge contributions
+Acknowledge contributions